List of Online Colleges with National Accreditation

-The Distance Education & Training Council is a national accrediting agency that promotes and develops distance learning as a viable alternative to traditional learning systems.
-DETC accredits schools and colleges that encompass over 500 online degrees, correspondence programs, and other forms of distance education that range from very small, local educational institutions, to large multinational operations.
+The Distance Education Accrediting Commission is a national accrediting agency that promotes and develops distance learning as a viable alternative to traditional learning systems.
+DEAC accredits schools and colleges that encompass over 500 online degrees, correspondence programs, and other forms of distance education that range from very small, local educational institutions, to large multinational operations.
 The commission accredits schools and colleges by examining their educational, ethical, and business practices, approving only those who meet its strict criteria.
-DETC is recognized by the US Department of Education and the Council on Higher Education Accreditation.
+DEAC is recognized by the US Department of Education and the Council on Higher Education Accreditation.

 The National Accrediting Commission of Career Arts and Sciences is an independent agency that oversees the institutional accreditation of postsecondary schools that offer courses in cosmetology arts and sciences.
 NACCAS is officially recognized by the US Department of Education.